mwiraszka/LondonChessClub/README.md

 <summary>v5.8.2 - August 25th, 2025</summary>

 - 🚀 Set the change detection strategy on all reusable components to `OnPush` for a notable performance boost across the entire app
+- 🔧 Clean up Date Picker and Admin Controls components and make them more resilient to potential change detection issues
+- 🔧 Silence expected console errors and warnings when running test suites

 </details>